Chris Kreski: Professional wrestling

 Following the departures of Vince Russo and Ed Ferrara, Kreski became the head writer of the World Wrestling Federation (WWF, now WWE) in 1999 during the Attitude Era.
-He is widely credited with writing captivating and layered storylines, and was at the helm of WWF creative in some of its all-time peak years of both ratings and profitability.
-Kreski was replaced as head writer by Stephanie McMahon following October's No Mercy PPV event, but remained on the creative team until 2002, when he left to pursue other opportunities.
+He is widely credited with writing captivating and layered storylines, and was the helm of WWF creative in some of its all-time peak years of both ratings and profitability.
+Kreski was replaced as head writer by Stephanie McMahon following the No Mercy PPV event in October 2000, but remained on the creative team until 2002, when he left to pursue other opportunities.

 Death

 Kreski died of lung and brain cancer on May 9, 2005.